uwetom/media-production-worksheets/wk15-using-external-data/index.md

 ## API Keys
 For many data repositories it is quite common to need to make an account and log in.
 You are then given a passkey (an API Key) which you add to the HTTP url with the request.

 This example of data about Near Earth Objects (NEO / asteroids that will pass close to earth) https://api.nasa.gov/ needs a log in and API Key.
+The format for the H

 Now let's get this data into Unity and learn how to use it....
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzMzc5MTgzNSwtMTUzMTkzOTAyMCwtNT
+eyJoaXN0b3J5IjpbLTk0OTk4MDc4NywtMTUzMTkzOTAyMCwtNT
 U1NDAxMzgxLDEwMTQ5ODUzODYsLTE4NTUzNjEyMDgsLTM1ODMw
 NjQsMjg3MDIzNzgyLC0xNDIzMjQyNjAzLDE0OTM1MTAyNzYsLT
 E3NjA2MjQzNjgsMTYyMTc1OTc2NywtMTA0MDE1MzEyMywxMzg0